TIPS AND TRICKS

 The SF Bucket List

-Go to the Japanese Tea Garden for free!
+How to go to the Japanese Tea Garden for free?

 Due to COVID-19 regulations some areas and restrooms remain closed.

 Updated: Free Hour in the Tea Garden: Monday, Wednesday and Friday from 9 AM to 10 AM.